Munawwar/giti/README.md

-# Giti - a gitk alternative
+# Giti - a `gitk` alternative

-A `gitk` alternative.
-A tiny git history diff viewer for linux meant to be invoked quickly from a terminal (with window maximized), for the hybrid TUI-GUI workflow loving devs.
+A git history diff viewer for linux meant to be invoked quickly from a terminal (with window maximized), for the hybrid TUI-GUI workflow loving devs.

 Keeping bloat low and starting up quickly were important design choices for repeat invokes from terminal. giti cold starts in ~200ms and warm starts in <100ms.